-The final gap which we wish to highlight is the limited set of socio-economic indicators utilised across the literature, a finding also emphasises in Hardt & O’Neill’s (2017) review of ecological macroeconomic models.
+The final gap which we wish to highlight is the limited set of socio-economic indicators utilised across the literature, a finding also emphasises in Hardt & O’Neill’s (2017) and Van Eynde et al. (2024) review of ecological macroeconomic models.
 The CE literature tends to narrowly focus on economic growth and employment at the aggregate level, and to an extent impact on costs.
 Primary focus is given to value added or GDP (37 papers), and employment (26 papers), with a significant but less prevalent consideration of production costs/prices (13 papers), and gross output (9 papers).

 These limited economic variables need to be accompanied with deeper consideration of aspects such as income inequality, work patterns, indicators of well-being, and gender issues (Hardt and O’Neill, 2017).
-A holistic approach is necessary to evaluate all potential risks to the CE transition, encompassing social, gender, regional, and environmental justice. such as income distribution, Specific variables could include gender and ethnicity employment impacts, regional trade imbalances, and impacts on public finances and financial markets (e.g. impacts of stranded assets on the balance sheets of banks, and investment and pension funds) (.
-CE transitions neglecting these broader impacts risk exacerbating existing inequalities, hindering their long-term sustainability (Pansera et al., 2021 and 2024).
+A holistic approach is necessary to evaluate all potential risks to the CE transition, encompassing social, gender, regional, and environmental justice. such as income distribution.
+Specific variables could include gender and ethnicity employment impacts, subjective well-being indicators (such as time-use) regional trade imbalances, and impacts on public finances and financial markets (e.g. impacts of stranded assets on the balance sheets of banks, and investment and pension funds).Neglecting these broader impacts risk exacerbating existing inequalities, hindering their longer-term sustainability (Pansera et al., 2021 and 2024).
 Specifically, social inequalities are not explored in depth, apart from by Wiebe et al. (2019) who consider changes in distribution of income and employment impacts by gender.

 5. Conclusions